ChuyiGuo/Final_Project/README.md

 ### **Simulation's variables of uncertainty:**

-According to Amtrak Ridership Statistics from Rail Passengers Association(https://www.railpassengers.org/site/assets/files/1800/chm.pdf), distributions of Number of passengers, Travel distance and Fare type are made as follows:
+According to Amtrak Ridership Statistics from Rail Passengers Association(https://www.railpassengers.org/site/assets/files/1800/chm.pdf), distributions of Number of passengers, Travel distance and Fare type are assumed as follows:

 **Number of passengers:**